gabrielmcg/Docker-docs/ops/README.md

 migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
-HPE Enterprise Containers as a Service with Docker EE provides a solution for IT operations, addressing the need to have a production-ready environment that is very easy to deploy and manage. </p>
+HPE Enterprise Containers as a Service with Docker EE provides a solution for IT operations, addressing the need for a production-ready environment that is easy to deploy and manage.  </p>

 <p class="p">This document describes the best practices for deploying and operating HPE Enterprise